ibm-cloud-docs/cloud-databases/learn-size-guidance.md

     "https://api.compose.io/2016-07/deployments/<deployment id>/scalings" | jq '{"RAM per member": (((.allocated_units * .memory_per_unit_in_mb) | tostring ) +  "mb"), "Storage per member": (((.allocated_units * .storage_per_unit_in_mb) | tostring ) +  "mb")}' | jq
 ```

-The response give you something like
+The response gives you something like
 ```json
 {
   "RAM": "204mb",
   "Storage": "2048mb"
 }
 ```
 This JSON object represents the memory of EACH of your database members you have in your Compose deployment.
-It’s important to note that for IBM Cloud Databases, you must take into consideration that you have two or three members for each database in IBM Cloud Databases.
+It’s important to note that for IBM Cloud Databases, you must consider that you have two or three members for each database in IBM Cloud Databases.

-For convenience, here’s a script that will give you the name, ID, units, and RAM allocated per member to all your Compose deployments.
+For convenience, here’s a script that gives you the name, ID, units, and RAM allocated per member to all your Compose deployments.
 ```bash
 export token=<Compose API token>